guidoism/escape/inspiration/jonesforth.md

                 ANON EXECUTE

         Another use of :NONAME is to create an array of functions which can be called quickly (think: fast switch statement).
-This example is adapted from the ANS FORTH standard:
+This example is adapted from the ANS Forth standard:

                 10 CELLS ALLOT CONSTANT CMD-TABLE
                 : SET-CMD CELLS CMD-TABLE + ! ;